About Sausalito's Boards and Commissions

-- Business Advisory Committee: Nine-member committee tasked with evaluating the economy of Sausalito and promoting the economic health of the business community.
+- Economic Development Advisory Committee: Eleven-member committee tasked with evaluating the economy of Sausalito and promoting the economic health of the business community.

 - Community Safety/Disaster Preparedness Committee: Five-member committee established to improve disaster preparedness in Sausalito.

 - Historic Preservation Commission: Five-member board that reviews exterior renovation of historic structures and promotes the preservation of historic Sausalito sites, landmarks, documents, paintings, and objects.